 Skip to main content

-This tutorial will familiarize you with LangChain's vector store and retriever abstractions.
+This tutorial will familiarize you with LangChain's document loader, embedding, and vector store abstractions.
 These abstractions are designed to support retrieval of data-- from (vector) databases and other sources-- for integration with LLM workflows.
 They are important for applications that fetch data to be reasoned over as part of model inference, as in the case of retrieval-augmented generation, or RAG (see our RAG tutorial here).

 Concepts